sam-the-tutor/celo-Tutorial/README.md

   document.querySelector("#balance").textContent = cUSDBalance
 }
 ````
-Using the kit instance we created before, `getTotalBalance` function checks for the token balance of the user address(`kit.defaultAccount`) connected to the Dapp.
+Using the kit instance we created before, `getTotalBalance` function checks for the token balance of the user address(`kit.defaultAccount`) connected to the dapp.

 The `totalBalance` function returns an object containing the user's `balance` for both `cUSD` and `Celo` tokens.
 We will only display the cUSd token balance.

-Since, the value retrieved is a `big number`.
-We have to first format it, by shifting the decimal places `18` places left, and using `toFixed(2)` to display only two decimal places
+Since the value retrieved is a `big number`.
+We have to first format it, by shifting the decimal places `18` places left and using `toFixed(2)` to display only two decimal places

-The function then updates html element with id `balance` with the formatted value.
+The function then updates HTML element with the id `balance` with the formatted value.

 ```js
 window.addEventListener('load', async () => {